 Now, this can be complex because their contact information isn’t readily available.

-But with Autoklose and its huge, searchable database filled with almost 30 million clean, verified B2B leads, all you have to do is narrow your search down to decision makers and contact them right away with your proposal.
+But with Autoklose and its huge, searchable database filled with almost millions of clean, verified B2B leads, all you have to do is narrow your search down to decision-makers and contact them right away with your proposal.

 That way you won’t have to pitch your offer to someone who doesn’t have the authority to make a decision.